Klosmi/WP-dev/WPDevNotes.md

       }
     }
   ```
-  - diabling the custom colour picker by adding the custom gradient property with a value of false.
+  - disabeling the custom colour picker by adding the custom gradient property with a value of false.
   ```
         "blocks": {
       "core/site-title": {